CatLuong0106/BardTales/README.md

 conda env create -f envinronment.yml python3 app.py
 ```
 *The server should be up and running on localhost address 127.0.0.1:5000.
-Open this url in a url to access the web application.*
+Open this url in a browser to access the web application.*

 # Roles
 **Cat Luong:** Spearheaded AI-powered backend architectural design.
 Performed prompt engineering on Gemini Pro.
 Integrated Google Gemini Pro, Meta Audiocraft, and AWS Polly into a pipeline that accepts story text and returns an audiobook.